santhoshtr/telegram-rss-reader/README.md

 Use the @botfather bot of telegram.
 Refer its [documentation](https://core.telegram.org/bots).

-Create an sql database with the following script
+Create an sqlite database with the following script
 ------------------------------------------------

 ```sql